Influenza: Signs and symptoms

 The symptoms of influenza are similar to those of a cold, although usually more severe and less likely to include a runny nose.
 The time between exposure to the virus and development of symptoms (the incubation period) is one to four days, most commonly one to two days.
 Many infections are asymptomatic.
-The onset of symptoms is sudden, and initial symptoms are predominately non-specific, including fever, chills, headaches, muscle pain, malaise, loss of appetite, lack of energy, and confusion.
+The onset of symptoms is sudden, and initial symptoms are predominantly non-specific, including fever, chills, headaches, muscle pain, malaise, loss of appetite, lack of energy, and confusion.
 These are usually accompanied by respiratory symptoms such as a dry cough, sore or dry throat, hoarse voice, and a stuffy or runny nose.
 Coughing is the most common symptom.
 Gastrointestinal symptoms may also occur, including nausea, vomiting, diarrhea, and gastroenteritis, especially in children.
 The standard influenza symptoms typically last for two to eight days.
-Some studies suggest influenza can cause long-lasting symptoms in a similar way to long COVID.
+Some studies suggest influenza can cause long-lasting symptoms ("long flu") in a similar way to long COVID.

 Symptomatic infections are usually mild and limited to the upper respiratory tract, but progression to pneumonia is relatively common.
 Pneumonia may be caused by the primary viral infection or a secondary bacterial infection.
 Primary pneumonia is characterized by rapid progression of fever, cough, labored breathing, and low oxygen levels that cause bluish skin.
 It is especially common among those who have an underlying cardiovascular disease such as rheumatic heart disease.
 Secondary pneumonia typically has a period of improvement in symptoms for one to three weeks followed by recurrent fever, sputum production, and fluid buildup in the lungs, but can also occur just a few days after influenza symptoms appear.
 About a third of primary pneumonia cases are followed by secondary pneumonia, which is most frequently caused by the bacteria Streptococcus pneumoniae and Staphylococcus aureus.